MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 <!-- ====================================================================== -->
 ## Use locale-specific domains without displaying them

-By default, Store-installed PWAs display an unexpected additional UI showing the URL and page title when the app is redirected to a locale-specific domain.
+By default, PWAs that are installed from the Microsoft Store display an unexpected additional UI showing the URL and page title when the app is redirected to a locale-specific domain.
 This happens because the navigation to the locale-specific domain is considered "out-of-scope".
 However, you can prevent this UI from being displayed, by specifying locale-specific origins that are associated with the PWA.

 ### Domain redirection with browser-installed PWAs